ayalcinkaya/EmojiParser-iOS/README.md

 ## Example

-I've provided a project example.
-The extension is in FTEmojiParser.
+I've provided a project sample.
+The extension is in the ```FTEmojiParser``` file.
 The project is a simple UITextView.
 When you type in your text will be transformed in "text with Emoji".